Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 \subsection{Module categories versus derived categories}

 As recalled in subsection \ref{subsection: derived categories and derived categories}, $\zD^*_p$ plays an important role in the geometric model of the derived category of $A(\zD^*_p)$, where $\zD^*_p$ is a kind of `coordinate' of projective complexes.
-In this subsection we will connect the geometric model of the module category established above and the geometric model of the derived category established in \cite{OPS18}.
+In this subsection we will connect the geometric model of the module category established above (as a modification of the model given in \cite{BC21}) and the geometric model of the derived category established in \cite{OPS18}.

 We start with giving a direct description how $\zD^*_p=t((\zD_s^*)^*)$ is obtained directly from $\zD^*_s$, recalling that we are in {\bf Setting 2}.

 Note that the simple coordinate $\zD^*_s$ cuts the surface into polygons, each of which contains a marked point from $\calm_{\bpoint}$ or from $\calp_{\bpoint}$, see the pictures in Figure \ref{figure:two polygons}.
 Then the pictures in Figure \ref{figure:simple to projective} depict the operation $t((-)^*)$ locally for each polygon of $\zD^*_s$, where after gluing the green segments together, we get the final arcs in $\zD^*_p$.